terraform-mirantis-modules/terraform-mirantis-launchpad-aws/README.md

 ## Documentation

-Launchpad documentation can be browsed on the [Mirantis Documentation site](https://docs.mirantis.com/mke/3.4/launchpad.html).
+Launchpad documentation can be browsed on the [Mirantis Documentation site](https://docs.mirantis.com/mke/3.5/launchpad.html).

+## Auth
+In order to authenticate you'll need to have AWS credentials.
+You can either paste the AWS credentials in the terminal windows or you can point the Mirantis Launchpad AWS module to a credentials file.
+The creds file path variables is called `aws_shared_credentials_file`

-## Example
+## Examples

 Launchpad reads a YAML configuration file which lists cluster hosts with their connection addresses and product settings.
 It will then connect to each of the hosts, make the necessary preparations and finally install, upgrade or uninstall the cluster to match the desired state.